mvonballmo/CSharpHandbook/7_patterns_and_best_practices.md

 Exceptions come in two categories: exceptions and bugs.
 Bugs should result in aborting the application because it is not possible to reason about software that has a bug.

-* Do not every catch and suppress bugs.
-* You may catch all exceptions if you re-throw bugs.
+Almost all exceptions in C# are actually bugs.

 The following exceptions are bugs: